Here’s the Skinny on How to Look Slimmer this Spring

-- Your goals and expectations: Tell your plastic surgeon what you hope to achieve from having a slimming procedure.
+- Your goals and expectations: Tell your plastic surgeon what you hope to achieve from body contouring.
 It’s not a bad idea to bring pictures to better illustrate your idea of ideal results.
 Depending on your starting point and what you hope to achieve, your plastic surgeon may recommend one or more body contouring procedures.

-Now, let’s look at two of the most popular and effective noninvasive slimming procedures, CoolSculpting® and Cellfina™ to help you decide whether one of them is the right choice for you.
+Now, let’s look at two of the most popular and effective noninvasive body contouring treatments, CoolSculpting® and Cellfina™, to help you decide if one of them is the right choice for you.

 A Brief History of CoolSculpting®